weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 # Structure of the home folder.
 Default paths (eg: "./storage" become relative to the node home.
 Other paths are relative to the working directory
 [home]
 # Key files (wallet and P2P key).
 Eg: "./accounts"
-accounts_path = '/home/user/rsnode/accounts'
+accounts_path = '/home/user/sds1/accounts'
 # Where downloaded files will go.
 Eg: "./download"
-download_path = '/home/user/rsnode/download'
+download_path = '/home/user/sds1/download'
 # The list of peers (other sds nodes).
 Eg: "./peers"
-peers_path = '/home/user/rsnode/peers'
+peers_path = '/home/user/sds1/peers'
 # Where files are stored.
 Eg: "./storage"
-storage_path = '/home/user/rsnode/storage'
+storage_path = '/home/user/sds1/storage'

 [keys]
 # Address of the P2P key.
 Eg: "stsdsxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-p2p_address = 'stsdsxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+p2p_address = 'stsds1exampleexampleexampleexample'
-p2p_password = 'my-passw0rd'
+p2p_password = '1'
 # Address of the stratos wallet.
 Eg: "stxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-wallet_address = 'stxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+wallet_address = 'st1exampleexampleexampleexample'
-wallet_password = 'my-passw0rd'
+wallet_password = '1'
-# "Address for receiving reward.
-Eg: \"stxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx\"
+# Address for receiving reward.
+Eg: "stxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-beneficiary_address = 'stxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+beneficiary_address = 'st1exampleexampleexampleexample'

 # Configuration of this node
 [node]
 # Should debug info be printed out in logs?
 Eg: false
-debug = false
+debug = true
 # When not 0, limit disk usage to this amount (in megabytes) Eg: 7629394 = 8 * 1000 * 1000 * 1000 * 1000 / 1024 / 1024  (8TB)
 max_disk_usage = 7629394